Revised 15/28 October 2013

 cominsii, Hemsl.
 D- Whole plant very similar to nicholsoniae but the leaves are rounder, beautifully veined and may get red in bright light.
 1/2" yellow flower with white corona; 15-20 in umbel on a fairly compact vine.
 Solomon Islands.

-coriacea, Blume C- 3/4", light green, fuzzy flowers; 40-50 in umbel; leaves large, leathery, thin, leaves on a robust vine.
+coriacea, Blume C- 3/4", light green to yellow, fuzzy flowers; 40-50 in umbel; leaves large, leathery, thin, leaves on a robust vine.
 This is one of the finest hoyas with its large heads of flowers!
-Malaysia and Philippines
+I collected this clone at Lake Toba, Sumatra.
+Malaysia, Indonesia and Philippines

 HOYA CORONARIA, with its hard, large flowers - the color and amount of spotting depends on the light